 Build a treat in too, it’s well worth the run.

 5. DO NOT MEASURE THE RUN

-It really does depend on your reason for doing this but I do not measure all my runs on holiday.
+It does depend on your reason for doing this but I do not measure all my runs on holiday.
 I usually LOVE to measure my runs, but on holiday, not always!
 I do not usually use my Garmin tracking but rather use my Adidas tracking on holiday.
-Both are good, but I like to have a break and to switch it up.
+Both are good, but I like to have a break and switch it up.

 I get an idea of distances and time and then I set out.
 When I leave, I sometimes feel like running faster and other times slower.
 I purposely do not plan, I just go.
 Deciding at the door or on the go is half the fun.

 Part of the reason I do this is to take the pressure of training off of myself.
 I do need to replace it with something else though.
 My preferred choice is to take in my, often new, surroundings.

 I love seeing the world wake up.
 The holiday places look very different early in the morning when everyone is still asleep.
 When the tourists are out and about, the place looks completely different.

 It does depend on your fitness, health, and reasons for doing this but be very observant of what is happening in your body.